kerseviciute/temporal-interference/README.md

 # Simulate the effects of a planar electric field at different frequencies on a realistic neuron

+## Notes

+- Variable time step implementation is not possible with Gfluct2.

 ## Future problems

 - [ ] mechanism of choice does not implement depression